 TestCountry: Do you think that if marijuana were legalized for recreational use, would there be a negative effect on the medical marijuana industry or on the reputation of marijuana as a medicine?

 Dr. Martin: It is difficult to say, but the image of medical cannabis would suffer as recreational users stop acting as patients and revert to once more looking for the most potent high.
-The reputation as an alternative herbal remedy will most certainly be maintained and clinical trials will continue to educate our medical community to the efficacy of this medicine, as more patients find its usage.
+The reputation as an alternative herbal remedy will most certainly be maintained and clinical trials will continue to educate our medical community about the efficacy of this medicine, as more patients find its usage.

 TestCountry: Dr. Martin, thanks so much for your time.
 For our last question, do you believe that legalizing the recreational use of marijuana would send mixed messages to consumers about the safety of experimenting with substances deemed as medicine, especially with regard to the increasing trend of prescription drug abuse?

 Dr. Martin: Not at all.
 Legalization would only communicate the acceptance of our society to move forward in our understanding and usage of this herbal alternative.
-It has been proven over and over, that cannabis usage is not a gateway drug and is non-habit forming.
+It has been proven over and over, that cannabis use is not a gateway drug and is non-habit forming.
 With regard to prescription drug use, cannabis provides a safe alternative combined with a professional treatment program, to those who wish to break their addiction to the pills.
 Finally, it should be recognized that addiction is a very serious and complex situation involving many psychological and physiological aspects of individuals, and can involve a myriad of non-habit forming substances, including cannabis.